-Best Things To Do And See in Eastern Europe in 2018
+Best Things To Do And See in Eastern Europe

 Eastern Europe spent much of the 20th century in disagreement with "the West".
 Many of its countries, such as the Baltic states, didn't even operate autonomously as recently as 20 years ago.
 Today, the conflict and oppression have mostly disappeared, but the scars and aftermath remain.

 Map of Eastern Europe

 There are opposing views on the effects of Soviet rule, but no one can deny it had a lasting impact.
 After the dissolution of the USSR, the region suffered for quite some time.
 Now though, it's starting to blossom, which makes it a fascinating destination for adventurous travelers.